rohtakpat314/Multi-protocol-instrument-bridge/README.md

-# USB Bridge
+# USB-Bridge

-USB-to-everything bench adapter for instrument bring-up and test automation.

-A USB CDC command adapter for I2C, SPI, UART, and bit-banged 1-Wire targets.
-The host PC sees a virtual serial port; the board accepts readable text commands and executes bus transactions on the target side.
+A USB CDC adapter for I2C, SPI, UART, and bit-banged 1-Wire.
+The host sees a virtual serial port and sends text commands.
+The firmware executes the corresponding bus transactions and replies.

-This is the kind of utility a hardware validation or internal test team builds when they need something smaller and more hackable than a Bus Pirate, FTDI MPSSE adapter, or dedicated lab instrument.
+This started as an internal bench tool for hardware validation, something lighter and more hackable than a Bus Pirate, with a command grammar that's easy to type by hand.

-## Highlights
+What it does:

-- USB CDC virtual serial interface.
+1. USB CDC virtual serial interface, no driver installation on modern OS
-- Text command parser written in portable C.
+2. Text command parser written in C, free of SDK dependencies
-- I2C scan, read, write, and repeated-start write-read.
+3. I2C: bus scan, read, write, and repeated start write-read sequences
-- SPI full-duplex transfers with chip-select control.
+4. SPI: full-duplex transfers with chip-select control
-- UART read/write with configurable baud rate.
+5. UART: configurable baud rate, byte-level read and write
-- Standard-speed bit-banged 1-Wire reset, read, and write.
+6. 1-Wire: bit-banged reset, read, write
-- Host-side parser tests using fake bus backends.
+7. Host-side parser tests using fake bus backends, no hardware needed for running
-- Hardware backend isolated behind `include/bridge/bus.h`.
+8. Hardware backend isolated behind `include/bridge/bus.h`, simplifying MCU porting
-- Formal LaTeX technical manual and Markdown engineering docs.

 ## Repository Layout